Women’s Health Nurse Practitioner Salary and Career Outlook

 Order and interpret diagnostic tests and procedures

-When you choose a women’s health nurse career, you may go on to take on the role of primary caregiver for women throughout their lives.
+When you choose to pursue a women’s health nurse career, you may go on to take on the role of primary caregiver for women throughout their lives.
 It is the responsibility of a WHNP to provide diagnostic care and treatment and preventive health maintenance against illnesses unique to women.
 In addition to earning an advanced healthcare nursing degree, you likely will be certified at both a state and national level.

 Where Do Women’s Health Nurse Practitioners Work?